Audition Opportunities

 Here’s what will happen at this audition:

-• We will have you do some cold reads of some sides from the play(s)
+- We will have you do some cold reads of some sides (scenes) from the plays

 Audition Tips and Tricks